A Rail Good Trip to Bathurst

 Just a short stroll away is your first stop: the Bathurst Rail Museum.
 This beautifully curated space invites you to explore the stories, people, and journeys that shaped the region.
 Wander through interactive displays, admire heritage pieces, and feel the quiet pride of a city built on the rhythm of rail.

 After exploring the museum, ease into your day with a visit to the Refreshment Room, a warm, nostalgic nod to the tearooms that once served rail passengers.
-Enjoy a fresh coffee or light bite, then step outside to the smart benches, where you can charge your phone, check your map, or simply take a moment in the sunshine.
+Enjoy a fresh coffee or light bite while sitting in the heritage railway carriage, then step outside to the smart benches, where you can charge your phone, check your map, or simply pause and reflect on 150 years of rail history and the generations of travellers who have passed through rail precinct before you.

 Next, step into Bathurst’s creative heart.
 Begin at the Bathurst Regional Art Gallery (BRAG), known for its bold contemporary exhibitions and celebration of regional and national artists.
 The bright, modern space invites you to wander, pause, and let the artwork spark your imagination.